jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 <div class="cms-embed" data-cms-embed="PGlmcmFtZSBzcmM9Imh0dHBzOi8vZ2Z5Y2F0LmNvbS9pZnIvRWFnZXJBbGxDZXJvIiBmcmFtZWJvcmRlcj0iMCIgc2Nyb2xsaW5nPSJubyIgYWxsb3dmdWxsc2NyZWVuIHdpZHRoPSI2NDAiIGhlaWdodD0iNDA0Ij48L2lmcmFtZT48cD4gPGEgaHJlZj0iaHR0cHM6Ly9nZnljYXQuY29tL2VhZ2VyYWxsY2VybyI+dmlhIEdmeWNhdDwvYT48L3A+"><iframe src="https://gfycat.com/ifr/EagerAllCero" frameborder="0" scrolling="no" allowfullscreen="" width="640" height="404"></iframe><p><a href="https://gfycat.com/eagerallcero">via Gfycat</a></p></div>

 The heavy bag is for conditioning and learning how to throw every punch with bad intentions.
-While technique is important, it matters more that you push yourself to the max for the entire 3-minute round that you’re on the bag.
+While techniques are important, it matters more that you push yourself to the max for the entire 3-minute round that you’re on the bag.

 Any other use is a waste.